kdtnisley/W-G-parts/README.md

 The Thingiverse may be behind this repo.

 ## Printable Parts
 - drive wheel adapter: fits around the drive wheel and moves the belt channel from the machine side to the outside.
 Part presses into place with a snap and is friction fit.
+Fit may be improved by placing small dots of caulk on the insides of the flanges and a small bead of caulk around where the flanges meet the back.
 - gantry: holds the axle for the hand wheel in position above the drive wheel
 - hand wheel: hand wheel
 - hand crank: hand crank
 - spool holder: replaces the spool holder
-- spool holder pin: holds the spool pin in place
+- spool holder pin: holds the spool holder in place
 - base clips: replaces the central bolt underneath with as many clips that go around the edge as you want

 ## Unprintable Parts